rancher-sandbox/sbombastic/docs/rfc/0003_vex_support.md

 ### User story #1

-As a user, I want to scan registries on my infrastracture filtering out the number of CVEs detected by SBOMbastic, removing false positives as much as possible.
+As a user, I want to scan registries on my infrastructure filtering out the number of CVEs detected by SBOMbastic, removing false positives as much as possible.

 ### User story #2

-As a user, I want to configure the registries scan with appropriate VEX files depending on the content of the registry (eg. test, staging or prod images), so that the vulnerability report will have an accurate result.
+As a user, I want to configure the registry scan with appropriate VEX files depending on the content of the registry (eg. test, staging, prod images), so that the vulnerability report will have an accurate result.

 # Detailed design